School won't support EHCP — the platform builds your application pack | EHCP Clarity

 1. 1

-Apply directly to the LA
+Apply directly to the local authority

 Write to the SEND team at your local authority requesting an EHC needs assessment.
 Your letter should describe your child's needs, the support tried at school, and why you believe an EHCP may be necessary.